Health Promotion Programming

 - workshops and trainings about health-related issues

 If you are interested in getting more information about these services, contact Marie Hansel, DNP RN, Vice President, Academic Affairs.

 Ways to get involved

-Health Promotion Programming is always looking for Peer Educators who want to be proactive in helping the College become a healthier campus!
+Health Promotion Programming is always looking for Peer Educators who want to be proactive in helping the college become a healthier campus!
 Studies show that Peer Educators make a large impact on the health behaviors of their peers.
 All Peer Educators will go through a nationally-certified training program (that can be used on other college campuses), as well as enhance their skills in leadership, team-building and program planning.
-Interested students can stop by the Health Promotion Programming office in room 1182.
+Interested students can contact Marie Hansel, DNP RN, Vice President, Academic Affairs.